joerg-krause/rust-cross-libs/README.md

 target configuration we need to use a different triple name:
 *armv5te-rcross-linux-gnueabi*.

+The `cfg` folder contains three example JSON files as starting point for your very own custom target configuration.
+Note that the provided configurations defines almost every possible value you can with the current Rust nightly version.

-I will use a custom target `armv5te-rcross-linux-musleabi` to build a cross-compiled *"Hello, World!"* for an ARMv5TE soft-float target.
-Note that the provided JSON file defines every possible value you can with the current Rust nightly version.
+I will use the custom target *armv5te-rcross-linux-musleabi* to build a cross-compiled *"Hello, World!"* with a musl-libc toolchain for an ARMv5TE soft-float target.
+However, the necessary configuration steps are given for all the example targets.

 ### Cross-compiling with Cargo